Featurizing Koopman Mode Decomposition For Robust Forecasting: Introduction

-Kernalized KMD, which uses kernel functions as features, is a natural choice when good feature functions are unknown or difficult to find~\cite{kevrekidis2016kernel}.
-However, the most commonly used kernels are isotropic, leading to uninformative measures of distance in high dimension.
-We show how to learn a Mahalanobis matrix mapping of time delay embeddings to prioritize the most dynamically important directions.
-This results in predictions which are more accurate and robust to noise.
+Kernel KMD, which uses kernel features, is a natural choice when system-specific feature functions are unknown~\cite{kevrekidis2016kernel}.
+The choice of kernel can have a large effect on the quality of KMD.
+The most commonly used kernels are isotropic Gaussian or Mat{\'e}rn kernels~\cite{genton2001classes}, which give uninformative measures of distance in high dimension.
+Artificial neural networks are natural competitors to KMD that can overcome this curse of dimensionality, but they cannot identify linearly evolving structures and require tuning over many hyperparameters.

-We illustrate our approach, which we call {\em Featurized Koopman Mode Decomposition} (FKMD), on a high dimensional Lorenz system with added nuisance variables, and on a cancer cell signaling problem.
-The Lorenz example illustrates how the curse of dimensionality dooms isotropic kernels, and how our methods can rescue the situation to achieve good results; the cancer cell signaling problem shows the promise of our methods on real-world complex systems.
-We observe that both of our key ingredients -- time embedding and Mahalanobis scaling -- are critical for accurate predictions.
+We propose a novel method called {\em Featurized Koopman Mode Decomposition} (FKMD).
+Our method featurizes KMD by learning a Mahalanobis distance-based kernel~\cite{radhakrishnan2022feature}.
+This kernel prioritizes dynamically important directions by enforcing isotropic changes in space and time (see Theorem~\ref{thm:main}).
+This mitigates the curse of dimensionality, leading to improvements over ordinary Gaussian kernel KMD.

-The \textbf{contributions} of this work are: \begin{itemize} \item We introduce {\em Featurized Koopman Mode Decomposition} (FKMD), a new version of Koopman mode decomposition that {\em featurizes} KMD by automatically finding dynamical structure in time embedded data.
-This featurization, based on a Mahalanobis matrix, enforces uniform changes in space and time from the data, allowing for more effective analysis and inference.
-We also show how to scale up to larger data sets, using random Fourier features~\cite{rahimi2007random,nuske2023efficient} for deeper learning.
+FKMD includes three key ingredients: (i) kernels that use a learned Mahalanobis distance; (ii) nonstandard delay embeddings; and (iii) efficient implementation with random Fourier features.
+Delay embeddings, which extend data arrays by including time history, allow reconstruction of underlying manifolds~\cite{kamb2020time,takens2006detecting}.
+While delay embedding of features has been introduced in~\cite{arbabi2017ergodic}, we apply an additional embedding to the samples.
+The Mahalanobis distance finds appropriate time correlation structure between these delay-embedded samples, while random Fourier features enable fast computations~\cite{degennaro2019scalable}.

-\item We illustrate the power of FKMD on two challenging examples.
-The first is a high-dimensional Lorenz attractor~\cite{lorenz1996predictability}, where the observations are low dimensional and noisy.
-The second is a cell-signaling problem, where data comes from a video of a cancer cell.
-There, we use FKMD to infer signaling patterns hours into the future.
-We show that both of the key ingredients in FKMD -- time embedding and Mahalanobis scaling -- aid in deep learning of the dynamics. \end{itemize}
+In sum, the \textbf{contributions} of this work are: \begin{itemize} \item {\em We introduce a new method, FKMD,} that learns features of high dimensional, delay-embedded data by encoding them in a Mahalanobis distance, leading to more effective KMD analysis and inference.
+We show how to integrate our method with random Fourier features~\cite{rahimi2007random,nuske2023efficient} to handle large datasets.